PauHPMCBR/LolDamageCalculator/README.md

 - Add mana costs for abilities (and deplete mana as the simulation goes on)
 - Be able to add defensive items to the enemy (like frozen heart)
 - Add potions (the ones that cost 500 and give AD, AP or HP)
+- Add champion specific settings, like deciding if an ability sweet-spot should be hit

 And lastly, implement the feature of being able to simulate 1v1s